Deckhouse makes it possible to run the Kubernetes cluster on any supported infrastructure and in the same manner:

 All these tasks are based on smart and safe algorithms (the user can monitor/manage the ongoing processes).

-Also, Deckhouse takes care of the certificates used when working with the control plane.
-It automatically issues certificates, renews them and configures the kubectl.
+Also, Deckhouse configures kubelet and takes care of the certificates used when working with the control plane.
+It automatically issues certificates and renews them.

 kube-proxy resources (DaemonSets, ConfigMaps, RBAC) by their tailor-made analogs.